prurigro/gnome-catgen/README.md

 ## COMMANDS ##

-* **gnome-catgen get**: Returns the list of categories followed by a list of the applications associated with each one.
+* **gnome-catgen get**: Returns the list of categories followed by a list of the applications in each, then a list of programs without folders.
 * **gnome-catgen set**: Configures the folder categories and their included applications as defined.
 * **gnome-catgen clear**: Removes all application lists currently set and defines the list of folder categories as blank.